aanderse/LdapRecord.com/source/docs/models.md

 Use the `LdapRecord\Models\Entry` model for retrieving all objects from your directory - regardless of type.

-#### ActiveDirectory Models
+#### Active Directory Models

-Each below model references a type of object in ActiveDirectory.
+Each below model references a type of object in Active Directory.

 Model |
 --- |